To The Victoria Falls

-Originally the railway line ran in front of the Victoria Falls Hotel, between the hotel and the gorge, but a torrential rain storm, during which several inches of rain fell in a few hours, in 1909 washed away the track.
-It was rebuilt just behind the hotel, on leveller ground, where it still runs today.
+Originally the railway line ran in front of the Victoria Falls Hotel, between the hotel and the gorge.
+Trains would arrive at the station before turning on the dead-end points and passing back through the station and then looping in front of the Hotel and down to the Bridge.
+In 1909 a torrential rain storm, during which several inches of rain fell in a few hours, caused a landslide which washed a section of track into the gorge.
+It was rebuilt extending from the station and looping round to the bridge along the line of the railway today.

-The image adopted for the hotel’s original logo, readopted by the Hotel since the 1990s, features a lion to represent southern Africa, a Sphinx for Egypt, symbolising Rhodes’s dream of a railway from the Cape to Cairo.
+The image adopted for the Victoria Falls Hotel's original logo, readopted by the Hotel since the 1990s, features a lion to represent southern Africa, a Sphinx for Egypt, symbolising Rhodes’s dream of a railway from the Cape to Cairo.

-Percy Clark claimed to have had the first meal that was served to a customer at the Hotel and recalls those early beginnings:
+Percy Clark claimed to have had the first meal served to a customer at the Hotel and recalls those early beginnings:

-“I had the first meal that was served to a customer at the VFH.
+“I had the first meal that was served to a customer at the Victoria Falls Hotel.
 I ate it, I remember, in an annexe to the coal-hole near the kitchen.
 It was lunch I had, and I paid about four shillings for it…”

 The Iron and Timber